Photo by Alan Cresto, courtesy of Sarasota Music Festival

 Biography

-Praised by the Baltimore Sun for his “poised and polished presentation” and Montecito Journal for his “deeply personal” and “earnest” stage presence, Taiwanese-American cellist, Alex Wu, is an educator, chamber, and orchestral musician who seeks to curate collaborative music-making experiences with classical artists of various cultural and academic backgrounds.
+Praised by the Baltimore Sun for his “poised and polished presentation” and South Florida Classical Review for his “beautiful layers of tonal resonance”, Taiwanese-American cellist, Alex Wu, is an educator, chamber, and orchestral musician who seeks to curate collaborative music-making experiences.
 Based in Miami, he is a cello fellow with the New World Symphony.
+In June of 2026, Alex joins the United States Air Force Band as a cellist in the Air Force Strings based in Washington D.C.

-As a chamber musician, Alex has performed across the United States, South America, Europe, and Asia with various ensembles.
-In recent years, he has been invited to perform at the Caramoor International Music Festival, Sarasota Music Festival, Manchester Music Festival, Mount Gretna Music Festival, Texas Chamber Music Institute, Saint Paul Chamber Music Institute, and the Greenlake Chamber Music Festival.
-As a founding member of HEXTET, he has also competed as a semi-finalist at the Coltman Chamber Music Competition and serves as an artist-in-residence at Arcadia University.
+As a chamber musician, Alex has performed across North and South America, Europe, and Asia with various ensembles.
+In recent years, he has been invited to perform at the Manchester Music Festival, Caramoor International Music Festival, Sarasota Music Festival, Windwood Music Festival, and the Mount Gretna Music Festival.
+As a founding member of HEXTET, he has also competed as a semi-finalist at the Coltman Chamber Music Competition and served as an artist-in-residence at Arcadia University.
+A frequent guest collaborator, Alex has also shared the stage with members of the Tokyo, Jasper, Takács, and Astrodon string quartets.

-As an orchestral musician, Alex currently performs as a cellist in the New World Symphony.
+As an orchestral musician, Alex is currently serving a fellowship with the New World Symphony.
 Previously a cellist with Symphony in C, he has also performed with the Baltimore Symphony, Virginia Symphony, and Orchestre de la Francaphonie.
-Other orchestral engagements include fellowship invitations to the Pacific Music Festival, Music Academy of the West, Spoleto Festival USA, and the New York String Orchestra Seminar.
+Other orchestral engagements include invitations to the Pacific Music Festival, Music Academy of the West, Spoleto Festival USA, and the New York String Orchestra Seminar.

-As an educator, Alex has held teaching positions and coached chamber music at the University of Maryland Baltimore County, the International School of Music, and the Miami Music Project.
+He has held teaching positions and coached chamber music at the University of Maryland Baltimore County, Arcadia University, and the Miami Music Project.
 He served as the artist-in-residence and artistic director of Concerts at Roland Park Place during their 2024-2025 season.

 Alex received his master’s at the Peabody Institute of Johns Hopkins University under the tutelage of Alan Stepansky.
 As a graduate of the Schreyer Honors College at the Pennsylvania State University in political science and music performance, he has also studied extensively with Kim Cook and Jon Dexter.
 He is also an alumnus of the Temple University Boyer College of Music Prep program, studying with Jeffrey Solow.